cjgammon/SnapSVG-Animator/README.md

 There are two ways to install the plug-in.

 ###Adobe Add-Ons Portal
-Download the plug-in from the [Adobe add-ons portal](https://creative.adobe.com/addons/products/12329)
+Install the plug-in from the [Adobe add-ons site](https://creative.adobe.com/addons/products/12329).

 ###Command Line Tool
 Download the Adobe Extension Command Line Tool for your platform: